 Nioxin has been going for over 30 years now, since a lady called Eva Graham struggled with post-natal hair loss.
 Failing to find a decent solution, she decided to make her own instead.
 Atta girl.

 Nope, it’s become a whole lot more official than that.
-And even though some loyal customers complain about the Proctor and Gamble takeover back in 2008 (when they reputedly changed Nioxin’s formula), the company still makes one of the top shampoos for alopecia and hair loss.
+And even though some loyal customers complain about the Proctor and Gamble takeover back in 2008 (when they reputedly changed Nioxin’s formula), the company still makes one of the top shampoos for alopecia and other hair loss products for women and men.

-What I like about Nioxin is that it doesn’t make grandiose statements about magically regrowing hair.
+Nioxin may be one of the best hair loss treatment brands – but what I like about it is that it doesn’t make grandiose statements about magically regrowing hair.
 Rather, it simply states that it promotes a healthy scalp environment and improves the condition of your existing hair.

 And if you have stronger hair that’s more resilient to environmental damage or heat-related damage from styling tools, it’s less likely to break.
 Less breakage = less shedding.
 Yay!